Isambard Kingdom Brunel Standing Before the Launching Chains of the Great Eastern: Impact

-The photograph and others in the series are valuable examples of environmental portraiture from a period when outdoor photography was technically challenging and many portraits were taken in a studio setting.
+The photograph and others in the series are valuable examples of environmental portraiture from a period when outdoor photography was technically challenging, and many portraits were taken in studio settings.
 The National Heritage Memorial Fund (NHMF) claims the image has come to represent the entire industrial era, and it has been described as "one of the most famous photographs of the nineteenth century and, possibly, of all time".

 The photograph has been reproduced in many books, including David Piper's The English Face (1992); Peter Funnell's Victorian Portraits in the National Portrait Gallery Collection (1996); Adam Hart-Davis's Chain Reactions (2000) and Aileen Ribeiro's The Gallery of Fashion (2000).
 The photograph was selected for inclusion in the Folio Society's 2006 book 100 Greatest Photographs and in the NPG's books 100 Portraits and 100 Photographs.

-The Victoria and Albert Museum hold a copy of the photograph in their collection.
-The Brunel Museum acquired a print of the photograph in 2019 with grants from the NHMF, the Art Fund, Victoria and Albert Museum Purchase Grant Fund and the Friends of the National Libraries.
+The Victoria and Albert Museum holds a copy of the photograph in its collection.
+The Brunel Museum acquired a print of the photograph in 2019 with grants from the NHMF, the Art Fund, Victoria and Albert Museum Purchase Grant Fund, and the Friends of the National Libraries.
 This copy was one of the originals made directly from the glass plate, likely in Howlett's studio.
 The print was voted the public's favourite Art Fund acquisition for 2019.

-Reproductions of the photograph have been subject to criticism over alleged tobacco bowdlerization.
+Reproductions of the photograph have been criticised for alleged tobacco bowdlerisation.
 A version reproduced on the cover of 2006's The Life of Isambard Kingdom Brunel, a book aimed at 5–7-year olds, had the cigar edited out.
-The publisher Heinemann deemed the cigar to be "not iconic" and possibly damaging for its sales to schools.
+The publisher Heinemann deemed the cigar "not iconic" and possibly damaging to its sales to schools.
 The Brunel 200 organisation, which planned his bicentenary commemorations, condemned the move and a representative of the Institution of Civil Engineers described it as "dishonest" censorship that had "parallels with Stalin".
 A 2006 statue of Brunel, which drew inspiration from the photograph, at Brunel University in London also omitted the cigar.
 Sculptor Anthony Stones denied it was because of censorship of tobacco and said it was an artistic decision.